21 West Bay Street: City Hotel

 A fight between James Jones Stark and Dr. Philips Minis (a descendent of early Jewish settler Abraham Minis) that began in the spring of 1832 in one Savannah bar (Luddington's) ended on August 10 in the bar of the City Hotel by virtue of Minis shooting Stark dead with a pistol.
 Minis went on trial for the shooting.

 Captain Peter Wiltberger Jr. (1791 – 1853) purchased the property in December 1832 and renovated it.

-In the mid-1830s, the hotel's only real competition was from the Mansion House, a large double-piazzed wooden structure on the northwestern corner of Broughton and Whitaker Streets.
+In the mid-1830s, the hotel's only real competition was from the Mansion House, a large double-piazzad wooden structure on the northwestern corner of Broughton and Whitaker Streets.
 Wiltberger purchased that property in November 1836 for $10,000, as well as utilizing the northwest corner of Bull Street and Bryan Street, which he owned, and leasing tracts farther down Bryan, he began converting the property into a grand hotel he named the Pulaski House.

 Wiltberger decided to close the hotel on November 1, 1841, even though it was still operating successfully.

 The hotel was back in business within a month, under the proprietorship of Irishman John McMahon.
 McMahon sold it to James B. Foley in the 1850s.
 Foley was acclaimed for managing to keep the establishment open through Savannah's yellow fever epidemic in 1854, the only public house in the city that did not close.
 Some 650 Savannahians died in the epidemic.

 In 1857, a new hotel appeared on Johnson Square.
 On the southeast corner of Congress and Bull Streets, the Screven House replaced Wiltberger's Pulaski House "as Savannah's finest."
 Foley was lured away from the City Hotel.

 The City Hotel struggled along in the final years before the Civil War, with Jackson Barnes and Edward Murphy as managers, before Augustus Bonaud (1822–1892) took over what he called "a first-class hotel."
 He charged $2 per day and $10 per week for board and lodging.
 In the first year of the war, the Union Army captured Hilton Head and the Union naval blockade restricted waterborne commerce.
 In April 1862, their capture of Fort Pulaski left Savannah in trouble.
 Bonaud managed to keep the hotel doors open until just before General Tecumseh Sherman reached Savannah in his March to the Sea in 1864.